 - Exercise or physical therapy to strengthen the neck muscles

 - Over-the-counter or prescription pain medication

 - Chiropractic treatment or acupuncture

 Sometimes, conservative treatment is not enough to alleviate chronic, debilitating neck pain, and surgery may be considered.
 The surgeons at Laser Spine Institute perform a variety of minimally invasive, outpatient procedures to help you find relief from the pain of spinal stenosis in the neck.
-Contact Laser Spine Institute for more information and for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute for more information.